GraphicsProgramming/blog/blog/2020/2020-08-19-tone-mapping/index.md

 # Tone Mapping

-All code for this guide is in C++ and the full source code can be found at https://github.com/graphicsprogramming/resources/tree/gh-pages/tonemapping.
+All code for this guide is in C++ and the full source code can be found [here](https://github.com/GraphicsProgramming/resources/tree/gh-pages/resources/tonemapping).
+<!-- truncate -->
 For the `vec3` class, I'm using a slightly modified of the one found in Shirley's 'Ray Tracing in One Weekend' book.
-<!-- truncate -->

 ## What is tone mapping?